tpg/is-presentable/README.md

 }
 ```

-Now create a new presenter class for the attribute you'd like to present.
-Make sure to extend the `Presentable` class.
-The model you are presenting will be injected as the `model` class attribute so you can reference it with `$this->model`.
+Now create a new presentable class for the attribute you'd like to present.
+Make sure to extend the `Presentable` abstract class.
+The model you are presenting will be injected as a `$model` class property so you can reference it with `$this->model`.
 Here's a simple `CreatedAtPresentable` class:

 ```php
 <?php